Areg472/metro-spotify-gen/README.md

 - Tbilisi
 - London

-To use this locally you have to download the project and stuff but I recommend just going to https://spotify-metro.aregus.me/
+To use this locally you have to download the project and stuff but I recommend just going to https://spotify-metro.aregus.me/ (form submission needed, 25 people can use it at a time)

 IF YOU STILL WANT TO USE IT LOCALLY U NEED TO DOWNLOAD THIS WHOLE THING DO NPM INSTALL THEN PUT 4 ENVS